-The use of progestin-only injectable contraceptives may be linked to an increased risk of chlamydial or gonococcal infection (hazard ratio, 3.6), according to data from women attending two Baltimore-area clinics.1 In contrast to several existing studies, this study did not find a statistically significant association between oral contraceptive use and the risk of acquiring a cervical infection.
+The use of progestin-only injectable contraceptives may be linked to an increased risk of chlamydial or gonococcal infection (hazard ratio, 3.6), according to data from women attending two clinics in the eastern United States.1 In contrast to several existing studies, this study did not find a statistically significant association between oral contraceptive use and the risk of acquiring a cervical infection.

 At baseline, women were classified according to whether they chose to initiate the injectable, oral contraceptives or no hormonal method.
 To examine relationships between the use of each method and women's risk of infection, the researchers conducted chi-square tests and Cox regression analyses using data collected from 1,988 intervals of contraceptive use accumulated over the course of the study.

 Roughly one-half of participants came from the inner-city clinic; 52% were white, and 43% were black.
 At baseline, the majority were younger than 25, single and nulliparous, and had graduated from high school.
 Roughly half had had six or more partners, and about three-quarters had used condoms in the last three months.
 Two-thirds had ever used oral contraceptives, and roughly one in 10 women had used the injectable.
 Five percent tested positive for chlamydia or gonorrhea at enrollment.